 Vesalius Anatomical Illustrations (Northwestern University)

-Andreas Vesalius (1514-1564) was an anatomist, physician, and the author of a pioneering treatise on human anatomy, De Humani Corporis Fabrica (On the Fabric of the Human Body).
-First published in 1543, and substantially revised in 1555, the Fabrica is a superbly illustrated atlas of the human body, informed by Vesalius' experience with autopsies and dissection.
-This approach marked a shift in medical education away from a reliance on Ancient authorities like Galen, towards the direct observation of the human body.
-While the artist who produced the Fabrica's woodcuts is unknown, they are masterpieces of Renaissance printmaking.
-Further, these illustrations became the basis of medical art and illustration for generations to come, and transformed attitudes and perceptions of the human body throughout the Western world.
-As such, they were, arguably, more influential than the anatomical drawings of Leonardo da Vinci, which remained unpublished for centuries, while the Fabrica was widely distributed throughout Europe.
+Vesalius (1514-1564) was an anatomist, physician, and the author of a pioneering treatise on human anatomy, De Humani Corporis Fabrica.
+First published in 1543 (revised in 1555), the Fabrica is a meticulously illustrated atlas of the human body, informed by Vesalius’ experience with autopsies and dissection.
+This approach marked a shift in medical education away from a reliance on ancient authorities like Galen towards direct observation.
+While the artist who produced the Fabrica‘s woodcuts is unknown, they are masterpieces of Renaissance printmaking.
+Further, these images became the basis of medical art and illustration for generations, and transformed attitudes and perceptions of the human body throughout the Western world.